 - Comparing yourself with others

-- Remaining in relationships that don’t reward your love or investment
+Remaining in relationships that don’t provide love or investment

 - Hypersensitivity to criticism and defensiveness

-- It is difficult to speak up, share opinions or set limits with people.
+- It can be challenging to speak up, share opinions or set boundaries with people.

 - Frequent negative thoughts or emotions